Remina

 Remina (地獄星レミナ, Jigokusei Remina) is a Japanese manga series written and illustrated by Junji Ito.
-It was serialized in Big Comic Spirits Zōkan Casual from September 2004 to July 2005, and published in one volume.
+It was serialized in Big Comic Spirits Zōkan Casual from September 2004 to July 2005, and published in one tankōbon volume.
+The story is about the discovery of a massive, world-eating planet that is about to consume Earth, and the ensuing mass panic centered on a young girl the planet was named after.

 Plot

 In a futuristic Tokyo, Professor Oguro wins the Nobel Prize for discovering a wormhole in the Hydra constellation, from which a rogue planet has emerged 16 light-years away from Earth.
 Oguro names the planet Remina after his daughter, whose birth coincided with the planet's appearance.
 The planet moves erratically and occasionally surpasses light speed, but nearby stars mysteriously vanish.
 Remina becomes a celebrity after receiving public approval following the planet's discovery, reluctantly embracing her fame by joining a talent agency and becoming the spokeswoman for the Mineishi Construction company.
 During a tour of the Mineishi family home, she learns of a secret bomb shelter and the family's estranged son, who left to pursue his dream of becoming an astronaut against his father's wishes.

 Meanwhile, Professor Oguro learns from a terrified astronomer that Planet Remina has entered the Solar System and will reach Earth within a month.
 Despite Professor Oguro's attempts to ask for hard proof, the astronomer frantically claims that he "met its eye" before succumbing to madness.
 The rumor of an impending collision fuels public panic, and as the planet devours other planets, including Mars, with a giant tongue-like appendage, many believe the Oguros summoned the planet, linking their fame and fortune to its destructive approach.
 The riot and paranoia begin to escalate as Tokyo descends into chaos, with mobs targeting Remina.
-She flees with her agent Mitsumura, fan club president Goda, and Kunihiro, the Mineishi heir, as the planet looms in Earth’s sky.
+She flees with her agent Mitsumura, fan club president Goda, and Kunihiro, the Mineishi heir, as the planet looms in Earth's sky.

 A lunar probe sent to investigate Planet Remina discovers its "volcano" is a massive eye, but accidentally loses contact after an emergency landing.
 A masked cult hijacks a news broadcast, demanding the Oguros' elimination to save Earth.
 As Remina and her group flee, Kunihiro abandons the group, and Mitsumura is fatally stabbed while shielding Remina, the two confessing their mutual love for each other.
 The mob captures Remina and Goda, and they crucify Remina alongside a beaten Professor Oguro, who dies pleading for Remina's forgiveness.